camunda-community-hub/camunda-platform-7-camel/README.md

 ![Use Cases supported by camunda BPM Camel Component][2]

-See [example project 'camel use cases'](https://github.com/camunda/camunda-consulting/tree/master/showcases/camel-use-cases) for code for all of the use cases shown in the above model.
+See [example project 'camel use cases'](https://github.com/camunda-consulting/code/tree/master/one-time-examples/camel-use-cases) for code for all of the use cases shown in the above model.

-[Discuss this process model on camunda share](http://camunda.org/share/#/process/f54a4ff9-4cc1-428c-829b-a4002dcdd81f) if you have questions or feedback.